IDCS-NTUT/IDCS/README.md

   applied by the gimbal interface when translating ControlCmd rates into motor speed mode commands.
 Serial timeout/retry knobs (`timeout`, `retries`) and a `use_group_writes` toggle are available for bring-up to force individual writes if group addressing needs to be disabled temporarily.
+When both pitch encoders are wired, `pitch_divergence_thresh_rad` controls when the bridge logs warnings about disagreement between the authoritative and secondary pitch encoders (default ~5°).
 - Install Jetson extras with `pip install -e .[jetson]` to pull in the `pyserial` dependency (`>=3.5,<4.0`) for the USB-to-RS485 adapter.
 - Run the CLI from the Jetson to validate link-layer communication before